-• Lead the community with clear and rational decision-making Work with the community and engage in meaningful Represent the district on regional/national issues and partner with others as needed
+Lead the community with clear and rational decision-making in meaningful Represent the district on regional/national issues and partner with others as needed

-Ū conversations
+conversations

 TOCKWATER \checkmark \checkmark

 S

 This activity could present a range of risks for the community.
 Potential negative effects identified for Stockwater are shown below.